BaobabHealthTrust/master-facility-list/README.md

 ## Step 6 run backend server

-Once the fake data has been successfully generated, you are now ready to start the backend server by running `node .`
+Once the admin user has been generated, you are now ready to start the backend server by running `node .`

 ```sh
 # run the master facility server
 node .
 ```

-## Step 9 frontend server settings
+## Step 7 frontend server settings

 ```sh
 # navigate to frontend source directory.